Augustine of Hippo: Epistemology

-Just war
+Just war theory

 Augustine asserted Christians should be pacifists as a personal, philosophical stance.
 However, peacefulness in the face of a grave wrong that could only be stopped by violence would be a sin.
 Defence of one's self or others could be a necessity, especially when authorized by a legitimate authority.
 While not breaking down the conditions necessary for war to be just, Augustine coined the phrase in his work The City of God.
 In essence, the pursuit of peace must include the option of fighting for its long-term preservation.
 Such a war could not be pre-emptive, but defensive, to restore peace.
 Thomas Aquinas, centuries later, used the authority of Augustine's arguments in an attempt to define the conditions under which a war could be just.

 Free will

 Included in Augustine's earlier theodicy is the claim God created humans and angels as rational beings possessing free will.
 Free will was not intended for sin, meaning it is not equally predisposed to both good and evil.
 A will defiled by sin is not considered as "free" as it once was because it is bound by material things, which could be lost or be difficult to part with, resulting in unhappiness.
 Sin impairs free will, while grace restores it.
 Only a will that was once free can be subjected to sin's corruption.
 After 412, Augustine changed his theology, teaching that humanity had no free will to believe in Christ but only a free will to sin: "I in fact strove on behalf of the free choice of the human 'will,' but God's grace conquered" (Retract.
 2.1).

 The early Christians opposed the deterministic views (e.g., fate) of Stoics, Gnostics, and Manichaeans prevalent in the first four centuries.
 Christians championed the concept of a relational God who interacts with humans rather than a Stoic or Gnostic God who unilaterally foreordained every event (yet Stoics still claimed to teach free will).
 Patristics scholar Ken Wilson argues that every early Christian author with extant writings who wrote on the topic prior to Augustine of Hippo (412) advanced human free choice rather than a deterministic God.
 According to Wilson, Augustine taught traditional free choice until 412, when he reverted to his earlier Manichaean and Stoic deterministic training when battling the Pelagians.
 Only a few Christians accepted Augustine's view of free will until the Protestant Reformation when both Luther and Calvin embraced Augustine's deterministic teachings wholeheartedly.

 The Catholic Church considers Augustine's teaching to be consistent with free will.
 He often said that anyone can be saved if they wish.
 While God knows who will and will not be saved, with no possibility for the latter to be saved in their lives, this knowledge represents God's perfect knowledge of how humans will freely choose their destinies.